jamesgiff5/Home_Services_Operational_Dashboard/README.md

 | Facebook ads underperforming         | Paused unprofitable campaigns, tested seasonal offers instead       | Lower spend, better ROI from word-of-mouth/EDDM          |
 | Targeted EDDM campaign               | Sent postcards to high-income ZIP where we’d done past work         | Brought in multiple new residential jobs in that area     |

 These real experiences directly shaped the dataset’s structure.
 The bundling logic came from observing which services customers actually paired and how that affected profitability.
-ZIP-based pricing came from quoting patterns—larger, more complex homes in some areas required more time and care.
+ZIP-based pricing came from quoting patterns - larger, more complex homes in some areas required more time and care.
 Seasonality reflected what I lived through, with spring bringing heavy demand and winter requiring strategic planning.

 To keep the assumptions realistic, I drew from past invoices, estimates, and tracked customer habits.
 Metrics like repeat rate, ticket size, and margin ranges weren’t made up, they were based on actual business activity.
 This process made me realize how much of my work was already rooted in data.